BBC Sport: Commonwealth Games

+The BBC had shown coverage of the Commonwealth Games since 1954, and aired extensive live coverage since 1970 which was when technology had developed sufficiently to make this possible.
+However, in December 2025 it was announced that TNT Sports had outbid the BBC to be the broadcaster of the 2026 Commonwealth Games. and in May 2026 it was announced that Channel 5 will air highlights of the event.

 Paralympic Games

 The BBC had shown coverage of the Paralympics since the 1980s with the amount of coverage increasing in the 2000s to include some live coverage of the 2008 Paralympic Games.
 The BBC then lost the TV rights to the event to Channel 4 after they made a £10 million bid.

 Darts

 The BBC covered the BDO World Championships from its inception in 1978 until 2016.
 In February 2016, it was announced that the BBC would cover the inaugural Professional Darts Corporation-sanctioned Champions League of Darts and as a consequence, its 38-year association with the British Darts Organisation came to an end.
 The BBC also covered the BDO Winmau World Masters from 2001 to 2010 but this coverage was lost to ESPN.

 Tennis

 The BBC broadcast the French Open for many decades until it lost the rights to the tournament to ITV in 2012.
 The BBC had only shown very limited coverage of the event, often only showing the finals and then sometimes only as highlights.

 The BBC has a joint deal with Eurosport to show all of Britain's Davis Cup matches for three years to 2017, with coverage predominantly broadcast on BBC Two and the Red Button but after the ITF launch the new Davis Cup format in 2019, the BBC lost the FTA rights to Eurosport.
 The BBC had held these rights since the late 1990s.